Power News We love to talk!

 On the portal, the government said: “The shortage figures for the State are as per the information received from the respective States.
 Only the respective State can state the reason for the same.
 It may be due to network constraint in the State transmission or distribution network, obligation to supply to a particular group of consumers etc.”

-- 50 government schools in Karnataka to sell power to Mescom Read more
+- RInfra to sell transmission business to Adani Transmission Read more